·7 min read

 3. Refer out.
 "I don't think I'm the best fit, but [name] specializes in exactly what you need."

 Never ghost unqualified prospects.
 They still follow you.
 They still talk about you.
 How you handle rejection shapes your reputation.
+Use AI follow-up messages to stay connected with prospects who are not ready yet.

 The AI handles disqualification gracefully.
 No awkward endings.
 No burned bridges.
 Every conversation ends positively.
+This lead nurturing approach keeps the door open for future sales.

 What metrics tell you your qualification is working?